 Jungeun Park (b.
 1999) is an interdisciplinary artist based in New York and Seoul.
 She earned her BFA in Visual Arts from the Korea National University of Arts, studied at the Beaux-Arts de Paris, and completed her MFA in Glass at the Rhode Island School of Design.

-Her work has been exhibited at the RISD Museum Gelman Gallery (Providence), Gallery 175 (Seoul), Accent Sisters (New York), and Site 003 (Brooklyn).
-Ranging from institutional galleries to people’s rooms, kitchens, apartment floors, and a mall, her works challenge the traditional logic of exhibition spaces, offering a tribute to everyday aesthetics.
+Her work has been exhibited at the RISD Museum Gelman Gallery (Providence), Gallery 175 (Seoul), and Site 003 (NYC).

 Artist Statement